OpenOLAT: Tests and assessment (eAssessment)

-Evaluation mode
+Assessment mode

-The exam mode in OpenOlat is a course functionality that allows to run tests or exams with whole courses in protected mode during a specified time.
+The assessment mode in OpenOlat is a course functionality that allows to run tests or exams with whole courses in protected mode during a specified time.
 Exams can be restricted to specific user groups.
 Exam security can be increased by means of restrictions on IP addresses.
 The exam can be performed in kiosk mode if it is mandatory to use the Safe Exam Browser for the exam.

 Question bank

 The question pool in OpenOlat is a database of individual test questions, so-called items, usually in QTI format.
 Each item contains all associated information and metadata captured and compiled according to the Learning Objects Metadata.
 Items are exported in groups from the question pool and made available as an OpenOlat test learning resource.
 Each item not only contains the question and the corresponding answers, but also information about e.g. author, date of creation, keywords, but also characteristic values for the item analysis can be added.
 Items can be imported either as learning resources or external XML files, or created directly in the question pool.
 Sharing in groups or pools allows test authors to work collaboratively on items and tests.